-The Community College Fund supports the County's financial obligations with respect to Nassau Community College, which receives approximately 24.1% of its operating revenues from a dedicated property tax levied County-wide.
+The Community College Fund supports the County's financial obligations with respect to Nassau Community College, which receives approximately 24.4% of its operating revenues from a dedicated property tax levied County-wide.

 The Sewer and Storm Water Resources District Fund is self-supporting and contains funding for the County's sewage disposal and collection system as well as the storm water resources system.
-It contains expenses related to County Department of Public Works employees assigned to these functions, associated debt service and other costs.
+It contains expenses related to the County's agreement with an operator to manage the system, County Department of Public Works employees assigned to these functions, associated debt service and other costs.